 Try engaging more than one sense in your study routine.
 If you are studying outlines, read them and then write them out in your own words, create your own mnemonics, there are no rules to how you retain information!

 Isn’t that what we are here to do?
 The goal of bar preparation is to LEARN the law in order to apply it in the future!
-Make sure you answer every question with purpose.
+Make sure you answer every MBE question with purpose.
 Read it carefully and methodically.
-If you answered incorrectly, learn why, don’t immediately move on to the next question
+If you answered incorrectly, learn why it was incorrect before you move on to the next question.

-We suggest that you use AdaptiBar as a supplemental program, used in conjunction with a comprehensive bar prep course.
-Try to answer 50 questions per subject (350 total) over the course of 10-12 days.
-After completing these questions, review your Subject Performance and refer to your outlines in the subtopics you struggled the most in.
+We suggest that you use AdaptiBar MBE Simulator as a supplemental program, used in conjunction with a comprehensive bar prep course.
+Try to answer 50 MBE questions per subject (350 total) over the course of 10-12 days.
+After completing these questions, review your Subject Performance and refer to your outlines in the subtopics in which you struggled the most.

-Take your time going through our 1,743 licensed MBE questions.
+Take your time going through our over 1,600 licensed MBE questions.
 If you do not make it through our entire database, that’s ok!
 Our database is not necessarily meant to be exhausted.

-If you avoid the urge to cram as many questions into your brain and, instead, digest the information given to you in a way you can retain long-term, your probability for MBE success will greatly increase!
+If you avoid the urge to cram as many questions into your brain and, instead, digest the information given to you in a way you can retain long-term, your probability of bar exam success will greatly increase!